-You’re already obsessed with the glow-inducing powers of your fave K-beauty sheet mask—why stop at your top shelf when incorporating Korean practices into your wellness rituals?
-“When you go to Korea, you hear about people being obsessed with their skin care, but not only that.
-Healthcare is super progressive in Korea as well,” says Grace Yoon, founder of QiAlchemy, a recently launched Korean herbal supplement line.
+You’re already obsessed with the glow-inducing powers of your fave K-beauty sheet mask—why stop at your top shelf when incorporating Korean practices into your wellness rituals and dinner recipes?
+“When you go to Korea, you hear about people being obsessed with their Korean skin care, but healthcare is super progressive in Korea as well,” says Grace Yoon, founder of QiAlchemy, a recently launched Korean herbal supplement line.
 “Koreans integrate Western and Eastern practices.
 We take natural ways to really heal our bodies before taking [synthetic] medicine,” she says.

 As Yoon explains it, Korean living is all about chi, AKA balance.
 It’s so ingrained in the Korean culture—the way they eat, manage stress, live—that they don’t even really think of their daily balancing acts as “habits.”
 Here in the States, though, lifestyle often tips to one end of the scale.
 Offered up here are easy ways to adopt some chi-enhancing practices, primarily with food and herbs.